Doctors reflect on Breast Center revolution of care

-Doctors Paul Brock, K. Daniel Phillips and Steven Hom are experts in different branches of medicine, but when it came to the creation of The Breast Center at Floyd a decade ago, all three agreed something trans-formational had to be done to better diagnose and treat patients in northwest Georgia.
+Drs.
+Paul Brock, K. Daniel Phillips and Steven Hom are experts in different branches of medicine, but when it came to the creation of The Breast Center at Floyd a decade ago, all three agreed something transformational had to be done to better diagnose and treat patients in northwest Georgia.

-“The delay of treatment for the women in our community was preva-lent,” said Dr. Brock, a general surgeon with Harbin Clinic.
+“The delay of treatment for the women in our community was prevalent,” said Brock, a general surgeon with Harbin Clinic.
 “The time between mammograms, diagnostics and treatment was as much as one or two months.
 That was unacceptable.”

 Aimee Griffin, director of The Breast Center at Floyd, said they were seeing women with advanced stages of breast cancer whose survival rates would have been much higher had they been diagnosed earlier.